sonic-technology/catena/README.md

 )
 ```

-Using just a object is more readable, while using `z.object` has the advantage of being able to infer the validator type and use it e.g. in services as argument type.
+Using just an object is more readable, while using `z.object` has the advantage of being able to infer the validator type and use it e.g. in services as argument type.
 Example:

 ```ts
 const bodyValidation = z.object({